The following post is from Lisa of Working Naked: 5 Ways to Show Your Clients You Care

-I know this seems corny and sentimental, and isn’t appropriate for all clients, but the right clients will appreciate a card or a brief e-mail from you.
+I know this seems corny and sentimental and isn’t appropriate for all clients, but the right clients will appreciate a card or a brief e-mail from you showing you care.
 Keep in mind how unusual that gesture is.
 In fact, it’s so unusual they’ll probably remember it for a long time.
 Look for the date in your calendar or in your files.
 If you’re looking for a way to stand out from your competitors, acknowledging your anniversary date is a good place to start.

 #5 Include your clients in non-business activities.

 Most of your client interactions may be strictly business and limited to short meetings.
 The next time you’re invited to a business event or have extra tickets to a sporting event, consider inviting a client to go with you.
 I’ve invited clients to breakfast meetings and to hear guest speakers at different events.
 While you’re out with your client, do your best to avoid talking about business.
 You’re there to connect, not sell.

 Undoubtedly your clients know that you have their best interests at heart.
 You can assume they know you care about them and that you want them to succeed, or you can take steps to make sure they know how much you care.